autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 ### Pass Judge Line

-To avoid sudden braking, if deceleration and jerk more than a threshold (`common.max_accel` and `common.max_jerk`) is required to stop at first_attention_stop_line, this module does not command to stop once it passed the default_stop_line position.
+To avoid sudden braking, if deceleration and jerk more than the threshold (`common.max_accel` and `common.max_jerk`) is required to stop at first_attention_stopline, this module does not command to stop once it passed the default_stopline position.

 The position of the pass judge line depends on the occlusion detection configuration and the existence of the associated traffic light of the intersection lane.